 Meet some of the art psychotherapy team, if you are interested in applying for our course.

 Date and time: Wednesday 24th February 2016 in room 64 from 16.30 to 18.30pm .

 If you wish to attend please contact: email@example.com

-The Faculty has a substantial community of students studying art therapy at Foundation and Masters level.
+The Faculty has a substantial community of students studying art therapy at Foundation /Short Course and Masters Level.
 Study is supported by the following staff;

 Research Interests: Cross cultural art therapy with a particular interest in Latin America and developing communities.